 Rams Program launches Ram Roast Coffee

-The goal of Ram Roast Coffee is to give hands-on, real world experience to our RAMS Program students by practicing their professional skills, communication, and customer service.
-Research shows that around 75% of people living with disabilities are unemployed and three times more likely to live in poverty.
+Ram Roast Coffee launched at the beginning of 2019.
+This school-based cart was created to give hands-on, real world experience to our Rams Program students as they practice professional skills, communication, and customer service.
+It is so important for our program to teach and apply these skills because research shows that around 75 percent of people living with disabilities are unemployed and three times more likely to live in poverty.

-“It is critical to help students with disabilities plan and prepare for employment and independence after high school,” says RAMS Program Coordinator Mary Wilson ‘10.
+“It is critical to help students with disabilities plan and prepare for employment and independence after high school,” says Rams Program Coordinator Mary (Wilson) Mauldin ‘10.
 “An opportunity to learn and practice a variety of vocational skills through Ram Roast Coffee helps us to set our students up for success.”